boge12/RunBridge/README.md

 - **Watch won’t find RunBridge**
   - Confirm RunBridge is powered (LED not completely off).
+  - Make sure Bluetooth is enabled on your treadmill console if it has a setting.
   - Move the watch close during pairing.
   - Remove the existing sensor entry on the watch and re-pair.